Clinical and Sport Psychology Training Opportunities

-The Oklahoma Sport Psychology Consortium is accredited by the American Psychological Association (APA), and has an active membership with the Association of Psychology Postdoctoral and Internship Centers (APPIC).
+The Oklahoma Sport Psychology Consortium is accredited, on contingency by the American Psychological Association (APA), and has an active membership with the Association of Psychology Postdoctoral and Internship Centers (APPIC).

 Questions related to the accreditation status of the Oklahoma Sport Psychology Consortium should be directed to the APA Commission on Accreditation:

 Office of Program Consultation and Accreditation